1. Regular or substantive contracts

-External Examiners for higher degrees (e.g. Masters, PhDs etc), referred to as 'External Examiners (PG)' are engaged as contractors and not employed.
-To engage an External Examiner (PG), please follow the External Examiner Payment Process.
+External Examiners for higher degrees (such as Masters or PhDs), referred to as 'External Examiners (PG)' are engaged as contractors and not employed.
+To engage an External Examiner (PG), please follow the External Examiner payment process.

 5. Contract for Services − Non-Employment Status Assessment (NESA) for Contractors

-You may be able to engage an individual as a contractor – subject to the status of the engagement under the tax / Her Majesty’s Revenue & Customs (HMRC) rules.
+You may be able to engage an individual as a contractor – subject to the status of the engagement under the tax/His Majesty’s Revenue & Customs (HMRC) rules.
 This is actioned through a Contract for Services, which is managed through Purchasing Services.

-New NESA Process - to action this you need to follow the new NESA process following the link: New NESA Process
+To action this you need to follow the NESA process.

 6. Agency workers

-If you have a requirement for a temporary worker, engaged through an agency, please ensure you have the approval of the Director of Finance.
-The Management Guidance on the appointment of agency workers provides instructions for how to make such a request and should be read before engaging any agency workers.
+If you have a requirement for a temporary worker to be engaged through an agency, please ensure you have the approval of the Director of Finance.
+The management guidance on the appointment of agency workers provides instructions on how to make such a request and should be read before engaging any agency workers.

 The management guidance and further information on the process is available via the Purchasing Services website.